sanskrit/raw_etexts/mixed/ebhAratI-sampat/anyagItAH/anyagItAsambaddhapustakAni/vaidikagItA.md

   The Atharva Veda is different from the Veda Trayi in origin and character.

- "The Atharva Veda is a comparatively late addition to the three ancient Vedas...Rik, Yajus and [Saman".](# "Griffith The Hymns of the Atharva Veda, Preface, p.iii")
+ "The Atharva Veda is a comparatively late addition to the three ancient Vedas...Rik, Yajus and Saman".[^32]

- "The language of the Atharva Veda is, from a grammatical point of view, decidedly later than that of the Rig Veda, but earlier than that of the [Brahmanas".](# "Macdonell—History of Sanskrit Literature, p.196.")
+ "The language of the Atharva Veda is, from a grammatical point of view, decidedly later than that of the Rig Veda, but earlier than that of the Brahmanas".[^33]

+[^32]: "Griffith The Hymns of the Atharva Veda, Preface, p.iii"

  "The existing redactions of the Atharva Veda betray them as later than the Rig Veda redaction, by the character

+[^33]: "Macdonell—History of Sanskrit Literature, p.196."

-of the variants in those Mantras which they share with the Rig [Veda."](# "Bloomfield Hymns of the Atharva Veda, Introduction,p.31.")
+of the variants in those Mantras which they share with the Rig Veda."[^34]

  The two striking features about the metre of the Atharva Veda are (1) extreme irregularity, and (2) predominance of Anustubha stanza.
-The stanzas in Gayatri and Tristubh are comparatively rare, the Atharva Veda in this respect presenting a sharp contrast with the Rig [Veda."](# "Whitney-Atharva Veda, Introduction,p.126.")
+The stanzas in Gayatri and Tristubh are comparatively rare, the Atharva Veda in this respect presenting a sharp contrast with the Rig Veda."[^35]

+[^34]: "Bloomfield Hymns of the Atharva Veda, Introduction,p.31."

  The Mahabharata also narrates the story as to how the Atharva Veda obtained the status of a Veda, through the grace of Indra.

+[^35]: "Whitney-Atharva Veda, Introduction,p.126."

 **अथर्वाङ्गिरसो नाम वेदे अस्मिन् वै भविष्यति।**